juanprietob/clusterpost/src/couch-provider/README.md

 	*	@server Hapi server object
 	*	@couchdbconfig  couchdb configuration object with multiple databases, optionally use only one database
 	*   @namespace      Optional namespace.
 The methods will be added to the Hapi server.
 For this example,
-	*					the methods will be made available as server.methods.couchprovider.*
+	*					the methods will be made available as server.methods.yourserverapp.*
+	*					By default the namespace is couchprovider
 	*/
 	var plugin = {};
     plugin.register = require('couch-provider');
     plugin.options = couchdbconfig;

 	/*
-	*	You can also use couch-provider as
+	*	You can also use couch-provider as standalone package
-	*	All methods will be available in couchprovider variable */
+	*	All methods will be available in couchprovider
+	*/
 	//var couchprovider = require('couch-provider').couchProvider;
 ----